 Mendocino ended up being super dog-friendly so I figured I’d include places that were accommodating if you’re travelling with your furry friends.
 I’ve marked them with a *.

 Let’s jump in…

 We spent all 3 days at the Heritage House Resort and I fell head over heels in love with this place.
-You can’t get a better location than this.
+You can’t get a better location than Heritage House Mendocino.
 It overlooks the ocean and pretty much every room has a view.
 We got a 2 bedroom suite (C’s parents were in another room) that had a huge field in the back that was perfect for Bodhi to run around in.
-Yes – they’re dog-friendly!
+Yes, Heritage House is dog-friendly!

 There are hiking trails off the property, beach access, HUGE showers, and the rooms were very spacious.
 I honestly can’t recommend this place enough!

 FYI: We’ve since returned to Mendocino California a couple of times and have stayed at several different locations but Heritage House Mendocino is still our favorite.
 Here’s some feedback on other places to stay in Mendocino California

 Inn at Schoolhouse Creek – We really liked this place and found it quite charming.
 The accommodations aren’t nearly as nice as Heritage House, however the people who operate it are kind and they are super dog friendly.

 Dennens Victorian Farmhouse – We booked this on airbnb where it is marketed as a stand-alone unit when in fact it’s part of a big bnb.
 The rooms are cozy but small and since they’re all attached you can hear everything.
 We loved the fruit trees on property though!